Yeah, okay, well, that's the second place that I've seen it, but I haven't seen any real confirmation.

 You don't want to make any mistakes.

-No, he's not risk averse, he's smart.
+No, he's not risk-averse.

-He's not risk averse.
+He's not risk-averse.

-It's none of his business to say.
+He's finally decided, as has Rubio, it's none of his business to say.

 You guys do not ask Democrats these same questions.

-So then Charlie Rose butts in and says, Can you be too safe, John?
+So then Charlie Rose butts in and says, can you be too safe, John?

 I mean, can you be too safe?